-Charitable Lead Annuity Trusts.-For termination of an interest in a charitable lead annuity trust after October 13, 1987, the numerator of the applicable fraction is the "adjusted GST exemption" as defined on page 6.
+Charitable lead annuity trusts.
+For termination of an interest in a charitable lead annuity trust, the numerator of the applicable fraction is the adjusted GST exemption as defined below.
 The denominator is the value of the trust immediately after the termination of the charitable lead annuity interest.

-The "adjusted GST exemption" is the sum of:
+The adjusted GST exemption is the sum of:

-- 1. The exemption allocated to the trust, and - 2.
-Interest on the exemption determined at the interest rate used to figure the estate or gift deduction for the charitable lead annuity and for the actual period of the charitable lead annuity.
+1. The exemption allocated to the trust, and

+2. Interest on the exemption determined at the interest rate used to figure the estate or gift deduction for the charitable lead annuity and for the actual period of the charitable lead annuity.